Carpal Tunnel Syndrome

 Causes of Carpal Tunnel Syndrome

-- Playing stringed instruments
+- Playing the guitar, violin, and other stringed instruments

-Signs and Symptoms of Carpal Tunnel Syndrome
+Symptoms and signs of Carpal Tunnel Syndrome

 - Burning pains

-- Weakness in your hands
+- Unexplained weakness in hands

-- Difficult to hold heavy things
+- Difficulty with holding heavy things